Skip to main content

 - Input: the value you want to compare.
 Use:

-to open the variable builder to reference values from other nodes. - Operator: the operation to do the comparison.
+- Operator: the operation to do the comparison.
 See full list of operators in the next section.

 - Value: the comparison value.